Yangshuo County

 Yangshuo County (阳朔县 (陽朔縣, Yángshuò Xiàn)) is a county under the jurisdiction of Guilin City, in the northeast of Guangxi, China.
-Its seat is located in Yangshuo Town.
+Its seat is located in the town of Yangshuo.
 Surrounded by karst peaks and bordered on one side by the Li River, it is served by bus and by boat from nearby Guilin.

 History

 View of Li River from Yangshuo.
 Karst peaks are visible in the background.

-In the 1980s, the county became popular with foreign visitors engaging in backpacker tourism, and organized tours began by the late 1990s.
-At the time, domestic tourists represented only a small fraction of the county's visitors, but they outnumbered foreign tourists by 2005.
-Today, the county is a resort destination for both domestic and foreign travelers.

-The history of West Street dates back over 1,400 years ago.
-Since the street is popular with locals and foreigners alike, signs are written in both Chinese and English.
+The area has been inhabited for about 3,000 years.

+In 590 CE, under Emperor Wen of Sui, Yangshuo County was incorporated.
+At the time, the county hosted a street 5 m wide, and 200 m long that would become contemporary West Street.

+Yangshuo County would briefly fall under Japanese occupation in 1944, and Imperial Japanese troops looted many prominent local businesses in the county during that time.

+By the 1970s, domestic tourism in Yangshuo County was commonplace, and the government made efforts to open up the county to foreign tourists, including European and American tourists.
+The area became a destination for young foreign backpackers, who would often visit during a gap year.
+Foreign tourism in Yangshuo County would grow rapidly in subsequent decades, with West Street serving as a major hub for foreign tourists.
+By the 1990s, nearly all shops on West Street were operated by foreigners, and organized tours in the area began.
+Foreign tourists in Yangshuo County would outnumber domestic tourists by 2005.
+Since West Street is popular with locals and foreigners alike, signs are written in both Chinese and English.
 Because of the relatively high number of foreign visitors, many locals speak some English, unlike most Chinese towns of its size.

 The Yangshuo region has numerous locations for climbing, and they are accessible by bicycle, public bus, or taxi van.
 The most famous of these crags is Moon Hill, which has several lines graded 5.13 in the Yosemite scale.
 Other crags of note include Low Mountain, Twin Gates, Baby Frog, the Egg, Bamboo Grove, and Wine Bottle Cliff.